Diebbo/assigment-1-computational-geometry/report/main.typ

 }
 ```

-We can see the benchmark in figure
+We can see the benchmark in figure @fig:new-parallel-merge-sort, where we can see that the performance is better than the previous implementation and sequential merge.

+#figure(
+  image("./best_case_merge.png", width: 90%),
+  caption: "Comparison of performance of the new parallel merge sort with different number of threads",
+)<fig:new-parallel-merge-sort>

 = Conclusion